Legislative

 2024 PRIORITY LEGISLATION

-Tier / Pension Equity
+Tier / Pension Enhancement

 A comprehensive package of items serving to equalize the pension benefits impacting public employees must be attained in the 2024 state legislative session.
 Disparities among the myriad pension plans that our members are enrolled in, often times within the same job specification, must be addressed.
 Maintaining and improving the basic benefit of public employment, a decent defined benefit pension plan, has always been –and remains – a priority for NYSPEC.
 Because recent nefarious and draconic modifications to public employee pensions have created a climate within which recruitment and retention of qualified individuals is exacerbated to unprecedented levels, NYSPEC maintains this long-standing priority at the top of its legislative priority list for 2024.